pokt-network/pocket-network-protocol/utility/README.md

 Candidate #1: The Evolution path

-V1 brings off chain data verification checks via time stamped and tamper proof log files, which are checked by ServiceNodes who forward potentially actionable enfractions to the DAO for review and action if needed.
+V1 brings off chain data verification checks via time stamped and tamper proof log files, which are checked by Servicers who forward potentially actionable enfractions to the DAO for review and action if needed.
 The evolution path envisions condensing and hashing those logs and reports into a verifiable “side chain” and automating the review and action process to something that happens without a DAO vote.
 Although (at least at first) DAO override ability is expected.

 - Pro: Step by Step logical conversion of existing processes
 - Pro: Little or no overhead to main-chain.